Our Accounting Fraud Attorney Fights Back Against Parties Who Illegally Manipulate Financial Statements

 In some cases of corporate financial statement manipulation, investors may also be able to pursue claims against their brokers and advisors.
 Brokers and advisors owe various duties to their clients, and this includes a duty to make sound investment recommendations based on a clear understanding of the stocks they are recommending.
 If a broker or advisor could have discovered financial statement manipulation by reviewing a company’s public disclosures (or even identified concerns about possible accounting manipulation) and failed to do so, then the broker or advisor could be liable for investment fraud.

 Our firm represents shareholders in financial statement manipulation cases nationwide, which includes cases against companies that have released fraudulent financial statements as well as claims against brokers and advisors who are responsible for their clients’ investment losses.
-Our lawyers can comprehensively assess your legal rights, and we can seek just compensation on your behalf by all means available.
+Our accounting fraud lawyers can comprehensively assess your legal rights, and we can seek just compensation on your behalf by all means available.

 If you have questions about recovering investment losses related to corporate financial statement manipulation, we encourage you to get in touch.
 To speak with an experienced investor lawyer in confidence, call 212-742-1414 or request a free consultation online today.